Celebrating Life since 1892

 If my family member passed and had a reservation, how do I get them buried in your cemetery?

-Let the funeral director know your family member had a reservation in the cemetery and have them contact the Cemetery Responsible Officer (CRO).
+Let the funeral director know your family member had a reservation in the cemetery and have them contact the Cemetery Responsible Officer at Offutt AFB (402-294-5894).
 She/He will confirm the reservation and coordinate the funeral time and date.

 Who maintains the cemetery?

-Civil Engineering Squadron (CES) maintains the grounds, CRO maintains the history, plot information, map, and headstones.
-Additionally, the CES drafting office updates the map.
+The 55th Civil Engineering Squadron (CES) maintains the grounds and Map.
+The Cemetery Responsible Officer maintains the history, plot information, and headstones.

 Have more Questions?
 Contact us!